Connects to the tools your work already runs on

 03

-Atticus works across your connected systems in the background.
+Atticus works across your connected systems while you focus on something else.
 If a step breaks, it repairs the path and keeps going.
-You're not watching a log file.
+You're not watching a log file or babysitting a tab.

 Self-repair means fewer brittle workflows.
 The agent handles variance; you handle decisions.